 As you come out of Chhata Nanumal, you would see the shining steel and Brass utensils all around you.
 This is the Bartan Bazaar or Utensils market.
 In a corner a dyer was dyeing the Pagris, in another, a Kalaiwala or the polisher was polishing the brass utensils.
 Here and there the colorful phulkari dupattas hung in front of the shops.

-I think Patiala still has that quintessential Punjabi hospitality in its culture that welcomes everyone.
+I think the place still has that quintessential Punjabi hospitality in its culture that welcomes everyone.
 Even at shops where I told them, I am not going to buy anything, they would welcome me and ask me if I would have a cup of tea.
-Where else would you find such hospitality!
+Where else would you find such hospitality?

-It is a lovely gate like structure which is not really a gate but a place for the common public to see the royal processions.
+It is a lovely gate-like structure that is not really a gate but a place for the common public to see the royal processions.
 It is located very close to the Qila Mubarak.

-Qila Mubarak is the heart of Patiala City and the last stop of Patiala Heritage Walk.
+Qila Mubarak is the heart of the city and the last stop of the Patiala Heritage Walk.
 You enter the fort through its large gates with large spikes all over which were meant to combat the enemy attacks.
 You land in a courtyard surrounded by giant buildings on all sides.
 This is when you realize the huge size of this fort.
 It took me some time to let it settle down.

-Qila Mubarak in Patiala was built in 1764, making it the oldest living structure of the city.
-Spread across 10 acres, the architecture blends the Rajasthani and Mughal Architecture.
+Qila Mubarak was built in 1764, making it the oldest living structure in the city.
+Spread across 10 acres, the architecture blends Rajasthani and Mughal Architecture.
 The pastel colors of delicate floral paintings remind you of Amer Fort near Jaipur.
 There are miniature paintings by Kangra artists.

 Qila Mubarak is divided into two main parts.
-Qila Androon or the inner quarters have the royal living quarters.
-Outer areas have a huge Durbar hall, kitchen, a cold chamber and a royal guest house.
+Qila Androon or the inner quarters have royal living quarters.
+Outer areas have a huge Durbar hall, kitchen, cold chamber, and a royal guest house.

 We entered another arched gateway and on our left, we met the Gaddi of Baba Ala Singh.
 This is where he used to sit and is a place of reverence now.
 The seat is maintained as if he is alive in spirit with his picture sitting there.